-If you’re visiting Zaragoza and have some time left to explore its surroundings and, above all, you would like shooting photos of a ghost town, make sure to visit the abandoned village of Belchite, located some 50 km south of the Aragon’s capital.
+Here is a tip for shooting some interesting photos if you are visiting Zaragoza and have some time left to explore also the surrounding area.
+Head, by bus or your own car, to the abandoned village of Belchite, located some 50 km south of the Aragon’s capital.
 Belchite was the location of a sadly known battle that took place in 1937 during the Spanish Civil War.
 The Battle of Belchite was fought by Spanish Republicans, who represented the democratic government set in Spain just a few years before and the Nationalist rebels run by Francisco Franco.

 At that time, Belchite was a fortified town with some 4,000 inhabitants.
 The town found itself on the front lines of these two armies as the Republicans were trying a new series of offensives in order to slow down the Nationalist advance in Aragon.
 By the way, the real target of both armies was to conquer Zaragoza, located only at short distance behind enemy lines.
 Conquering Aragon’s capital would have been more than a mere symbolic meaning as Zaragoza was the communication centre of the whole Aragon front.